-Airspace conflicts develop when smokes are detected near or adjacent to DNR Area forestry or adjacent agency boundaries.
+Airspace conflicts can develop when smokes are detected near or adjacent to DNR Area forestry or adjacent agency boundaries.

-Detection aircraft from two or more Areas or agencies may respond to a common smoke while monitoring and transmitting on separate FM radio frequencies.

-Aircraft responding to a common smoke while monitoring separate FM frequencies are a serious threat for mid-air collisions.
+Detection aircraft from two or more Areas or agencies may respond to a common smoke while monitoring and transmitting on separate FM radio frequencies and are a serious threat for mid-air collisions.

-DNR Area, Federal agency and MNCC dispatchers play a significant role in reducing airspace conflicts between detection and other suppression aircraft.
-Fire Program Team leaders, dispatchers, pilots, aerial observers, ATGS(s) and MIFC aviation staff also play a role.
+DNR Area, Airtanker base and MNCC dispatchers play a significant role in reducing airspace conflicts between detection and other suppression aircraft.
+Fire Program Team leaders, dispatchers, pilots, aerial observers, ATGS's and MIFC aviation staff also play a role.